 - a.
-Share your meeting schedule with your supervisor; only meet with students during scheduled times - b.
+Share your meeting schedule with the Principal and your supervisor; only meet with students during scheduled times - b.
 Invite your supervisor to randomly drop by unannounced - c.
-Document and immediately report any unusual incidents, including disclosures of abuse or maltreatment, behavior problems and how they were handled, injuries, or any interactions that might be misinterpreted
+Document and immediately report any unusual incidents, including disclosures of abuse or maltreatment, behavior problems and how they were handled, injuries, or any interactions that might be misinterpreted in writing to the Principal and supervisor.